 The tax relief on pension savings is generous (and tax relief just means you effectively get a contribution from the government).

 If you are not earning enough to pay Income Tax, you can still receive tax relief on pension contributions up to a maximum of £3,600 a year or 100% of earnings, whichever is greater, subject to your annual allowance.

-For example if you have relevant income below £3,600, the maximum you can pay in is £2,880 and the government will top up your contribution to make it £3,600.
+For example if you have no income you can pay in is £2,880 and the government will top up your contribution to make it £3,600.

 Another person, like your partner, could also pay into your pension for you.